SAP-samples/teched2023-DT163/README.md

 **IMPORTANT**

 Your repo must contain the .reuse and LICENSES folder and the License section below.
 DO NOT REMOVE the section or folders/files.
 Also, remove all unused template assets(images, folders, etc) from the exercises folder.

-## Contributing
-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.

 ## Code of Conduct
 Please read the [SAP Open Source Code of Conduct](https://github.com/SAP-samples/.github/blob/main/CODE_OF_CONDUCT.md).